-We have been asked by a couple of our customers why they can't add links to their sites that open in a new tab/window.
+We have been asked by some of our customers about adding links to their sites that open in a new tab/window.
 We've outlined below the reasons behind the decision to keep this functionality out of PagePlay.

 Unexpected surprises can be fun, but not when you’re browsing the Web.